 The SCR covers at least the following risks: Insurance Risk, Market Risk, Operational Risk and Credit Risk.
-Operational risk and Man-Made Catastrophe risk are modelled through Realistic Disaster Scenarios due to the limited availability of data to produce a representative statistical loss distribution.
-Instead of utilising an exhaustive list of scenarios consideration and effort has been provided into producing a list of scenarios that are representative of the company's risk profile and include losses from events not captured in data.
-The scenarios focus more on capturing all possible losses based on the company's risk profile than the underlying events that can cause these losses.
+Operational Risk and Man-Made Catastrophe Risk are modelled through RDS due to the limited availability of data to produce a representative statistical loss distribution.
+Instead of utilising an exhaustive list of scenarios, consideration and effort has been provided into producing a list of scenarios that are representative of the company's risk profile and include losses from events not captured in data.
+The scenarios focus more on capturing all possible losses based on the risk profile than the underlying events that can cause these losses.
 Therefore, not all possible events are explicitly modelled but their potential losses have been considered in the scenarios used.

 Not all risk components have been included in the scope of the Internal Model.
 For example, the data used by the model is not directly in scope, but rather indirectly in scope through the governance of the data, data requirements and the data quality assessments.
 The processes for generating these inputs to the model are also considered outside the scope of the model because they are part of the wider business as usual activities.
-These processes are subject to internal governance processes and controls that are in place.
+These processes are subject to internal governance and controls.
 The risk register is a tool that is used to assess the risk profile of the company and validate the risk coverage of the Internal Model.
 As such it is not considered in scope of the Internal Model.
-However, as discussed above, the model is designed to take into account all material risks modelled around the risk management framework.
+However, as discussed above, the model is designed to take into account all material risks modelled around the Risk Management Framework.